microsoft/trident/README.md

 ## Running from Azure VM

+Please note, while this has been manually tested, it is not generally supported.

 You can start Trident from an Azure VM, perhaps for testing use case.
 You will need to create Generation 2 VM, as Trident requires UEFI boot.
 You will also want to include additional data disk, where Trident can deploy the